wallarm/product-documentation/docs/latest/about-wallarm-waf/api-discovery.md

 ## API structure visualization

-To provide users with familiar format of API representation, Wallarm visualizes the discovered API structure in a **swagger-like manner**.
+To provide users with familiar format of API representation, Wallarm visualizes the discovered API structure in a **Swagger-like manner**.

 The API structure includes the following elements (grouped by application and domain):